FiXUnique/Blackjack/README.md

 - InvMenu (for the inventory menu interface)

 ## Installation
-1. Download the plugin jar file
+1. Download the plugin files and devtools
 2. Place it in your server's plugins folder
 3. Restart your server
 4. The plugin will create its configuration files automatically